rnc-archive/.github/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 - You must provide a clear list of steps and code to reproduce the problem.
 - Keep the code reproducing the bug as simple as possible, with the minimum amount of code required to reproduce the issue.
 See https://stackoverflow.com/help/mcve.
+- If this library has additional install steps, describe them (e.g., pod install? jetify? etc).
 - Either re-create the bug using the repository's example app or link to a GitHub repository with code that reproduces the bug.
 - Explain the steps we need to take to reproduce the issue:
 -->